-a.
-This is the signal to commence total evacuation.
+4.4.1 This is the signal to commence total evacuation.
 The alarm bells on all floors (of the affected zone) shall ring continuously.
-Upon confirmation of a fire situation, the evacuation announcement (See Annex 5 - TEXT 4) shall be made via the FCC PA System in phases beginning with: -
+Upon confirmation of a fire situation, the evacuation announcement (Refer to Appendix I Text 4) shall be made via the FCC PA System in phases beginning with:-

-- i.
-The affected fire floor within its zone and adjacent zones; - ii.
-Two floors above the fire floor within its zone and adjacent zones; - iii.
-Two floors below the fire floor within its zone and adjacent zones. - b.
-The evacuation will be carried out by the AES Ops Commander. - c.
-The rest of the floors shall be evacuated subsequently (if deemed necessary decided by the AES Ops Commander).
+(a) The affected fire floor within its zone and adjacent zones; (b) Two floors above the fire floor within its zone and adjacent zones;

+(c) Two floors below the fire floor within its zone and adjacent zones.

+4.4.2 The evacuation will be carried out by the AES Ops Commander.

+4.4.3 The rest of the floors shall be evacuated subsequently (if deemed necessary decided by the AES Ops Commander).
 Notwithstanding the above, a total evacuation of the building may be declared in an extreme situation.

-6.6 ACTION TO BE TAKEN IN EVENT OF AN OUTBREAK OF FIRE
+5 ACTION TO BE TAKEN IN EVENT OF AN OUTBREAK OF FIRE

-6.6.1 Informant
+5.1 Informant

-- a.
-The person who discovers the fire shall immediately: - Raise the alarm by activating the nearest fire alarm "Break Glass" call point or call Airport Emergency Service at 6541 2525 - ii.
-Attempt to extinguish any incipient fire with the available fire extinguisher or fire hose reel without taking personal risk.
-Water shall not be used on fire involving energized electrical equipment.
-Electrical equipment shall be de-energized by turning off the main power supply.
+The person who discovers the fire shall immediately:

+- (a) Raise the alarm by activating the nearest fire alarm "Break Glass" call point or call Airport Emergency Service at 6541-2525 - (b) Attempt to extinguish any incipient fire with the available fire extinguisher or fire hose reel without taking personal risk.
+Water shall not be used on fire involving energised electrical equipment.
+Electrical equipment shall be de-energised by turning off the main power supply.

-6.6.2 All Tenants/Staffs
+5.2 All Tenants/Staffs

-- a.
-Upon hearing the instruction to evacuate, all staff shall lock important files and cash, shut down machinery etc., and evacuate immediately guided by their respective fire wardens and/or assistant fire wardens. - b.
-Appointed fire wardens and assistant fire wardens shall guide staff to the nearest exit immediately and evacuate together to the nearest Assembly Area. - c.
-When evacuating, do not panic but quickly walk down the staircase by the nearest exit and proceed to the designated assembly area. - d.
-Do not use lifts.
+- (a) Upon hearing the instruction to evacuate, all staff shall lock important files and cash, shut down machinery etc, and evacuate immediately guided by their respective fire wardens and/or assistant fire wardens. - (b) Appointed fire wardens and assistant fire wardens shall guide staff to the nearest exit immediately and evacuate together to the nearest Assembly Area. - (c) When evacuating do not panic but quickly walk down the staircase by the nearest exit and proceed to the designated assembly area. - (d) Do not use lifts.
 The assembly areas are located at both the landside and airside outside of the terminal building.
-(See Annex 2) - e.
-Airport staff (officers from Immigration and Checkpoints Authority (ICA), Security Screening Unit (SSU), Auxiliary Police, Ground Handling Agents, Airlines and concessionaire/shop, who are attending to the passenger and member of public at the time shall guide them to the nearest Assembly Areas (See Annex 2)

-- f.
-The fire escape tunnels at Terminal 2, 3 & 4 should also be used for quick and direct evacuation of occupants to the assembly areas outside the terminal buildings. - g.
-All staff shall not re-enter the building once evacuated unless instructed otherwise by the AES or SCDF officer(s) in attendance.
+See Appendix II. - (e) Airport staff (officers from Immigration and Checkpoints Authority (ICA), Security Screening Unit (SSU), Auxiliary Police, Ground Handling Agents, Airlines and concessionaire/shop, who are attending to the passenger and member of public at the time shall guide them to the nearest Assembly Areas as indicated at Appendix II - (f) The fire escape tunnels at Terminal 2 should also be used for quick and direct evacuation of occupants to the assembly areas outside the terminal building. - (g) All staff shall not re-enter the building once evacuated unless instructed otherwise by the AES or SCDF officer(s) in attendance.